Oxfordshire and Buckinghamshire Light Infantry: Crossing the Rhine

 The 2nd Ox and Bucks casualties included 103 killed during the battle of the landing area.
 The battalion had lost half its strength, the 4 rifle companies were severely depleted and non-commissioned officers were frequently required to act as platoon commanders.
 The battalion saw very heavy fighting at Hamminkeln, where its objectives were the railway station and bridges over the River Issel between Hamminkeln and Ringenburg.
 Lieutenant Hugh Clark led a bayonet charge to take a road bridge for which he was awarded a Military Cross.
 CSM John Stevenson was awarded the Distinguished Conduct Medal for defeating several enemy attacks with a platoon he led on the east bank of the River Issel.
 The 2nd Ox and Bucks captured and held all its objectives.
 During the fighting German troops put out white flags of surrender and then opened fire.
 The Germans launched a number of counter-attacks, all of which were repelled.
 There was heavy shelling by the enemy near the Issel bridge.
 At midnight on 25 March the Cameronians (Scottish Rifles) relieved the battalion and by 06.00hrs on 26 March the unit was based in a farm on the west side of Hamminkeln.
 Later that morning the 2nd Ox and Bucks were informed that 6th Airborne Division would lead the advance across Germany.

 The 2nd Ox and Bucks took a leading part in the division's 300-mile advance across Northern Germany, mostly on foot.
-The battalion marched to Rhade and then to Coesfeld where they remained until 31 March; they then moved towards Greven.
+The battalion marched to Rhede and then to Coesfeld where they remained until 31 March; they then moved towards Greven.
 D Company, led by Major, later Colonel John Tillett, was involved in heavy fighting at the Dortmund-Ems Canal; the company secured the position and captured more than a dozen anti-aircraft guns however sustained casualties from enemy artillery fire.
 The advance continued through Ladbergen and as the unit moved towards Lengerich it was assisted by the tanks of the 4th (Armoured) Battalion, Grenadier Guards.
 One of the 2nd Ox and Bucks companies came under heavy machine gun fire in the hills to the north east of the town.
 Following the capture of Lengerich the battalion then moved to Hasbergen, west of Osnabrück.
 On 3 April 2 Ox and Bucks was the first Allied unit to cross the Weser during which the unit was bombarded by enemy flak artillery.
 Following the crossing the battalion captured Wietersheim and were involved in house to house fighting to secure the village of Frille.